AriFordsham/GHCWiki/newtype-optimization-for-gadts.md

 ### Example 3

 >
-> AntC: For anonymous records, you can wrap a payload in a newtype to label it.
-But if you want to restrict (say) PersonId to being an Int, and yet have it look the same, you have to make that a GADT.
+> AntC: For anonymous records, you can wrap a payload in a newtype to label it within the record.
+But if you want to restrict (say) PersonId to being an Int, and yet have it look polymorphic, you have to make that a GADT.
 So now you're paying for the box.

 For instance,